doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 It works!

 Now we'll try with a slightly more complicated check.
 We will now look for multi alias syntax, and recommend using multiple aliases in individual lines instead.
-Lets remind ourselves what the multi alias syntax looks like as AST:
+Let's remind ourselves what the multi alias syntax looks like as AST:
 ```
 quote do
   Foo.{Bar, Baz}